-In this tutorial, we will show you how to install and configuration of Webuzo on your Linux server.
+In this tutorial, we will show you how to check disk space usage with ncdu utility on your Linux server.
 For those of you who didn’t know, Ncdu (NCurses Disk Usage) is a command-line tool to view and analyze disk space usage on Linux.
 It can drill down into directories and report space used by individual directories.
 This way it is very easy to track down space-consuming files/directories.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘